jsx-eslint/eslint-plugin-react/docs/rules/jsx-sort-props.md

 # Enforce props alphabetical sorting (react/jsx-sort-props)

+🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.

 Some developers prefer to sort props names alphabetically to be able to find necessary props easier at the later time.
 Others feel that it adds complexity and becomes burden to maintain.

-**Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.

 ## Rule Details